SollyBunny/ddnet/README.md

 A ddnet based pvp mod.
 With the focus on correct 0.6 and 0.7 support and staying close to and up to date with ddnet.
 While being highly configurable and feature rich.

-Implementing most of the relevant pvp gametypes: ctf, dm, gctf, ictf, gdm, idm, gtdm, itdm, zCatch, bolofng, solofng, boomfng, fng
+Implementing most of the relevant pvp gametypes: ctf, dm, gctf, ictf, gdm, idm, gtdm, itdm, zCatch, bolofng, solofng, boomfng, fng, tsmash, foot

 # Project name and scope